emprcl/runal/README.md

 ./runal -f sketch.js
 ```

-Modifications done on the js file will be automatically reloaded, no need to restart the command.
+The js file will be automatically reloaded when modified, no need to restart the command.

 ### Go package